MariamIssah/Mathematics-Machine_Learning/Readme.md

 ## Colab Link

-You can preview and interact with the notebook via [Google Colab here](https://colab.research.google.com/drive/your-colab-id-here)
+You can preview and interact with the notebook via (https://colab.research.google.com/drive/1THkajRbuHN2TyNDUlpUnMMqzSkXfPHwS?usp=sharing)

 ## 📌 Submission Notes